Crescent Capital BDC (CCAP)

 Gerhard Lombard, Chief Financial Officer

-Mr. Lombard serves as the Chief Financial Officer of Crescent Capital BDC, Inc. and also as Chief Financial Officer of Crescent Capital Group LP.
-Before joining Crescent Capital in 2016, Mr. Lombard was Chief Financial Officer and Treasurer of Whitehorse Finance Inc., a publicly traded business development company managed by H.I.G.
+Gerhard Lombard serves as Chief Financial Officer of Crescent Capital BDC, Inc., having joined Crescent Capital in 2016.
+Before his tenure at Crescent Capital, he was Chief Financial Officer and Treasurer of Whitehorse Finance Inc., a publicly traded business development company managed by H.I.G.
 Capital.
-Prior to that, he was Group Controller and Chief Accounting Officer for Churchill Financial Group, and earlier in his career, he spent approximately 11 years at Ernst & Young LLP.
+Prior to that, he held the positions of Group Controller and Chief Accounting Officer for Churchill Financial Group.
+Earlier in his career, he spent approximately 11 years at Ernst & Young LLP.

 Henry Chung, President